asem334604/getCityWeather/README.md

 # getCityWeather
 Small app to get current weather data of certain city.
-Data has been taken from https://openweathermap.org/
+Data used from https://openweathermap.org/ API